Making Vision Transformers Truly Shift-Equivariant: Preliminaries

-Patch merging reduces the number of tokens after applying self-attention while increasing the token length.
-This is similar to the CNN strategy of increasing the number of channels of feature maps using convolutional layers while decreasing their spatial resolution via pooling layers.
-Since pooling layers are not shift-equivariant, then the entire model becomes not shift-equivariant.
+\texttt{PMerge} reduces the number of tokens after applying self-attention while increasing the token length, \ie, $\tilde{D}>D$.
+This is similar to the CNN strategy of increasing the number of channels using convolutional layers while decreasing their spatial resolution via pooling.
+Since patches are selected on a fixed grid, \texttt{PMerge} is not shift-equivariant.

 \myparagraph{Relative position embedding (RPE).} As self-attention is permutation equivariant, spatial information must be explicitly added to the tokens.
 Typically, RPE adds a position matrix representing the relative distance between queries and keys into self-attention as follows: